sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	The **[/Firmware/Binaries](https://github.com/sparkfun/SparkFun_GNSSDO/tree/main/Firmware/Binaries)** folder contains the firmware binaries.

 	You can update or reload the firmware using the [SparkFun RTK Firmware Uploader](https://github.com/sparkfun/SparkFun_RTK_Firmware_Uploader).

+	The ESP32-WROVER-IE antenna is not connected.
+If you write your own firmware and want to use BT/WiFi connectivity, you will need to attach your own antenna to the u.FL connector on the ESP32 module.

 ## Ethernet PHY Interface
 The mosaic-T has a KSZ8041NLI Ethernet PHY interface, connected using a Reduced Media-Independent Interface (RMII).